 During pregnancy, labour, and postnatally both mother and baby rely on medical staff to provide them with the necessary care to ensure they remain in good health.
-When the level of care falls below the expected standard, it can have dire consequences for the mother and baby.

 If you have received substandard care during your pregnancy, birth, or postnatally and you have suffered an injury or health condition as a direct result of the hospital’s negligence, you may be able to make a claim for compensation.
 Here at Lanyon Bowdler we are experienced in handling maternal negligence claims; our friendly and professional team are ready to support you and help you as you regain your health and move forward with your life.